marcel-dempers/docker-development-youtube-series/kubernetes/gateway-api/README.md

 To use the Gateway API features in Kubernetes, you need a controller that implements the above CRDs. </br>
 In this introduction guide I will use an existing Gateway API controller called Traefik. </br>

-<i><b>Note:</b> Keep in mind that this introduction has no dependancy on Traefik specifically, therefore any controller that supports Gateway API can be used.
+<i><b>Note:</b> Keep in mind that this introduction has no dependency on Traefik specifically, therefore any controller that supports Gateway API can be used.
 At the bottom of this guide, I will provide guides on each of the popular Gateway API implementations.
 </i>